lroellin/HSR-CheatSheets/README.md

 # HSR-CheatSheets
 HSR Cheat Sheet Sources.
 PDFs available on Studentenportal.
 Should build on Overleaf.
+Available as PDF at https://studentenportal.ch/users/85/lroellin/ (might need to log in).

 # Authorship